symfony/symfony-docs/book/security.rst

 Securing URL patterns (access_control) ......................................

-The most basic way to secure parts of your application is to secure an entire URL pattern.
+The most basic way to secure part of your application is to secure an entire URL pattern.
 You saw this earlier, where anything matching the regular expression ``^/admin`` requires the ``ROLE_ADMIN`` role: